Modeling the thermodynamics of the FeTi hydrogenation under para-equilibrium: an ab-initio and experimental study: Results and Discussion

 The calculated pressure-composition phase diagram at 313~K superimposed with experimental data from this work is shown in Fig.~\ref{fig:pressurecomp}.
 Good agreement is also obtained in the analyzed pressure range, especially for the $\alpha$ solubility limits.

 In Fig.~\ref{fig:plateaupressure}, the calculated equilibrium pressure is plotted together with values obtained during absorption and desorption, as it is known that the true equilibrium plateau pressure may lie between absorption and desorption curves \cite{Flanagan2005}.

-The calculated partial enthalpies as a function of hydrogen fraction at temperatures below and above the miscibility gap are shown in Fig.~\ref{fig:partialenthalpy} and compared to experimental data.
+Fig.~\ref{fig:partialenthalpy} shows calculated partial enthalpies as a function of hydrogen fraction at temperatures below and above the miscibility gap compared to experimental data.

 Although the plotted data of partial enthalpies were not taken into account during optimization, the calculated values lie in the expected range.
-From Wenzl and Pietz \cite{Wenzl1980a}, the heat capacity at constant pressure ($C_P$) of Fe$_{0.49}$Mn$_{0.01}$Ti$_{0.5}$H$_{0.47}$ (correspondent to $\beta_{1}$ composition), is measured to be 18.3~J/mol$\cdot$K at 280~K and may be compared to our calculated $C_P$ value of 20.5~J/mol$\cdot$K of the $\beta_{1}$-FeTiH phase at the same temperature.
+From Wenzl and Pietz \cite{Wenzl1980a}, the heat capacity at constant pressure ($C_P$) of Fe$_{0.49}$Mn$_{0.01}$Ti$_{0.5}$H$_{0.47}$ (corresponding to $\beta_{1}$ composition), is measured to be 18.3~J/mol$\cdot$K at 280~K and may be compared to our calculated $C_P$ value of 20.5~J/mol$\cdot$K of the $\beta_{1}$-FeTiH phase at the same temperature.
 Since phase transformations occurring at high hydrogenation level (surpassing $\beta_{1}$ composition) may not reach the complete equilibrium, data in this composition range is scarce and may depend heavily on the history of the sample (phase constitution).
 For this reason, we conclude by stating that our calculations agree well with the available experimental data and show that the developed models can describe the most relevant thermodynamic aspects for design and optimization of intermetallic materials for hydrogen storage.